Collaboration

 Annaya Baynes

-Annaya Baynes (she/they) is excited to join the Girls Write Now team as a Fellow after being a mentee.
-They recently graduated from Spelman College with a Bachelor of Arts in English and French.
+Annaya Baynes (she/they) is a Community Coordinator.
+They graduated from Spelman College with a Bachelor of Arts in English and French.
 As an undergraduate, she worked on Spelman’s social justice podcast, The Blue Record, and the reproductive justice-oriented podcast Black Feminist Rants.
 Annaya has interned at various publishing houses, including Penguin Random House, Macmillan, and The Feminist Press.
 They have a deep love for literature and film.
-In her free time, she enjoys baking.
+She is a Master’s student at NYU’s Martin Scorsese Department of Cinema Studies.

 Annaya M. Baynes